 Remember that the best sources of vitamins and minerals are always the natural ones – fruits and vegetables.
 You should consider supplements only if your child is not getting the right amounts of minerals from his diet.
 Supplements should not be used as a replacement for natural sources of magnesium.

 Hypomagnesemia is associated with insulin resistance, hypertension, metabolic syndrome, migraine and asthma.
-Magnesium deficiency can lead to neuromuscular irritability that is presenting with tremors, fasciculations, muscle weakness, convulsions and apathy.
+Magnesium deficiency can lead to neuromuscular irritability that is present with tremors, fasciculations, muscle weakness, convulsions and apathy.
 It can also cause some changes with the electrical transmission of the heart and is seen as changes on an ECG.

 Fatigue is a common problem with children having a magnesium deficiency.
 Insomnia is also an issue that growing children with the deficiency will have to deal with.
 Lack of magnesium prevents the child’s body from growing to its fullest potential.
 The sooner you deal with magnesium deficiency in your kid, the better it is for their overall development.